This article was originally published on November 14, 2024, and updated on April 15, 2026.

 Primary liability insurance is the cornerstone of your trucking insurance package.
 This coverage protects you against injuries and property damage caused by your operations.
 Here's what you need to know:

-For non-hazmat loads over 10,001 pounds: Minimum $750,000 coverage required
+For non-hazmat loads over 10,001 pounds: Minimum $750,000 coverage required by FMCSA, though most freight brokers require $1 million regardless of cargo type, so plan accordingly.

 For hazmat loads: Up to $5 million coverage required